 • Low bounce height

 This small but perfectly formed trampoline is ideal for families with small gardens, smallish children and smallish budgets.
-At under £60, it’s the most affordable option than most we have seen and – hurray! – only needs 1 adult to assemble it.
+It’s one of the most affordable options we have seen and it only needs 1 adult to assemble it.

 A collage showing a boy jumping on the Plum 8ft Circular In-Ground Trampoline and the product shot in a studio